d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ### Applying the &eta;-reduction again!

-The previous integers list transformation can be transposed just addinf a class prefix for the function selection.
+The previous integers list transformation can be transposed just adding a class prefix for the function selection.

 ```Swift
 let l = [1,2].map{ b in MyInt.add(a:b) }